-The Origins of African American Music SSCI210 3 credits
+The Origins of African American Music

 From its earliest forms to today's top ten, this course examines African American popular music in terms of its social and cultural significance.
 The main goal is to foster an understanding of how social conditions and music intersect in African American communities.